brightertiger/lane-detection/README.md

 ### Solution Approach

-The solution involves training a UNET based segmentation model relying on a Resnet-34 backbone.
+The solution involves training a U-Net based segmentation model relying on a ResNet-34 backbone.
 DICE + BCE is used as loss function and evaluation is done using IoU metric.
 The final model performance and metrics can be seen below.

 ![](/docs/performance.png)